Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have proposed a formal graphical approach to causal reasoning in survival and more general event-history settings in continuous time.
-As we have seen, this requires a dynamic notion of independence, i.e.\ local independence, corresponding generalised graphs and $\delta$-separation.
-The key principle of causal diagrams, i.e.\ invariance (or stability or modularity \citep{peters:16, dawid2010identifying,Pearl}) with respect to a hypothetical intervention, can then be extended to these local independence graphs, a property which we termed causal validity.
-In contrast to the common approach in causal inference, where interventions fix a variable at a single value, this is less plausible in continuous time and we consider instead interventions that modify the intensity of a treatment process thus ensuring well-behaved weights according to Proposition \ref{prop:LR}.
-This notion is similar to that of `randomised plans' \citep{gill2001causal} or stochastic interventions \citep{dawid2010identifying,Diaz2018}; and it is more explicit than that of `causal influence' \citep{commenges09}.
-Further, our change of treatment intensity could be thought of as a stochastic change of time: one can construct a stochastic time-change $\varrho$ such that the $P$-intensity of $N^x_\varrho$ coincides with the $\tilde P$-intensity of $N^x$ \cite[II 5.2.2]{Andersen}.
-While the predominant way of formalising the effect of an intervention is based on potential outcomes, we have chosen to simply compare the observational and the interventional distributions, $P$ and $\tilde P$; this is similar in spirit to other causal frameworks, for instance by \cite{sgs:00,dawid2010identifying,peters:16}.
+We proposed a formal graphical approach to causal reasoning in survival and general event-history settings in continuous time { with graphical rules for the identifiability of (marginal) causal parameters.} We formalised these in terms of interventions that modify the intensity of a treatment process which is similar to the notion of `randomised plans' \citep{gill2001causal} or stochastic interventions \citep{dawid2010identifying,Diaz2018}; and it is more explicit than that of `causal influence' \citep{commenges09}. { Further, we conjecture that our change of treatment intensity could be thought of as a stochastic change of time: one can construct a stochastic time-change $\varrho$ such that the $P$-intensity of $N^x_\varrho$ coincides with the $\tilde P$-intensity of $N^x$ \cite[II 5.2.2]{Andersen}}.
+While the predominant causal approach uses potential outcomes, we have chosen to simply compare the observational and the interventional distributions, $P$ and $\tilde P$; this is similar in spirit to other causal frameworks, for instance by \cite{sgs:00,dawid2010identifying,peters:16}.

-We derived graphical criteria to characterise which types of processes are eliminable while retaining identifiability of certain causal relations.
-Vice versa, this means that causal effects of the treatment process on the outcome processes are identified as long as the non-eliminable processes are observable.
-The criterion is thus sufficient for identifiability, and we conjecture that necessary conditions analogous to \cite{ShpitserPearl:08} will be difficult to derive for the general continuous-time case.
-In future work it will be interesting to generalise our results to the extended local independence graphs of \cite{mogensen2020} which are closed under marginalisation and which can be obtained by projecting over unobservable processes.